ZEPBOUND- tirzepatide injection, solution

 Hypoglycemia has also been associated with ZEPBOUND and GLP-1 receptor agonists in adults without type 2 diabetes mellitus [see Adverse Reactions (6.1)].

 Inform patients of the risk of hypoglycemia and educate them on the signs and symptoms of hypoglycemia.
 In patients with diabetes mellitus, monitor blood glucose prior to starting ZEPBOUND and during ZEPBOUND treatment.
-The risk of hypoglycemia may be lowered by a reduction in the dose of sulfonylurea (or other concomitantly administered insulin secretagogue) or insulin.
+The risk of hypoglycemia may be lowered by a reduction in the dose of insulin or sulfonylurea (or other concomitantly administered insulin secretagogue).

 Rapid improvement in glucose control has been associated with a temporary worsening of diabetic retinopathy.
 Tirzepatide has not been studied in patients with non-proliferative diabetic retinopathy requiring acute therapy, proliferative diabetic retinopathy, or diabetic macular edema.
 Patients with a history of diabetic retinopathy should be monitored for progression of diabetic retinopathy.